-Line 13 State minimum income tax - Enter the amount of any minimum income tax due from Form IT-220 and attach form.
-Items of tax preference that fiduciaries report on Form IT-220 are to be taken from federal Form 1041, Schedule I, Alternative Minimum Tax.
+Line 13 State minimum income tax

+Enter the amount of any minimum income tax

+due from Form IT-220 and attach form.
+Items of

+tax preference that fiduciaries report on

+Form IT-220 are to be taken from federal

+Form 1041, Schedule I, Alternative Minimum

-Lines 15 through 21 City of New York taxes and credits - These lines refer only to New York City taxes and credits.
-General and specific instructions for these lines are on pages 9 and 10.
+Lines 15a through 25 City of New York taxes and credits - These lines refer only to New York City taxes and credits.
+General and specific instructions for these lines are on pages 11 and 12.

-Lines 22, 23 and 24 City of Yonkers taxes - These lines refer only to Yonkers tax.
-Specific instructions for these lines are on pages 9 and 10.
+Lines 26, 27, and 28 City of Yonkers taxes These lines refer only to Yonkers tax.
+Specific instructions for these lines are on pages 11 and 12.

-Line 26 - Enter estimated tax payments.
+Line 30 - Enter estimated tax payments.
 Also enter the amount you paid with Form IT-370-PF, Application for Automatic Extension of Time to File for Partnerships and Fiduciaries.
 If the amount does not agree with the account statement included in your estimated tax packet, complete Form IT-2105.1, Reconciliation of Estimated Income Tax Account, and mail it immediately to the address shown in its instructions.

-Line 27 - If the fiduciary makes the election under section 685(c)(6)(D)) to have any portion of an estimated tax payment treated as a payment of estimated tax made by a beneficiary or beneficiaries, enter the amount on line 27.
+Line 31 - If the fiduciary makes the election under section 685(c)(6)(D) or (F)) to have any portion of an estimated tax payment treated as a payment of estimated tax made by a beneficiary or beneficiaries, enter the amount on line 31.